-A website that’s not built in a solid foundation is a kind of website that does not perform well.
+A website that’s not built on a solid foundation is a kind of website that does not perform well.
 You see, every website absolutely needs to perform a complete SEO site audit.
-Especially when you bring-in new client and once in every quarter so as not to miss anything that can optimise your website.
-But not just only that, it also to identify problems that may have caused website issues and problems.
+Especially when you bring in new clients and once every quarter so as not to miss anything that can optimise your website.
+But not just only that it also identifies problems that may have caused your website issues.

 Here, we will share with you some guidelines for a successful SEO campaign that’ll bring you to hundreds of positive rankings and an optimised SEO website, here are:

-9 Complete Questions that Leads You to Complete Your SEO Site Audit for 2019
+9 Questions that Leads You to Complete Your SEO Site Audit for 2022

 1. What are your strategic SEO Goals and Objectives?

 You need to determine your long-term goals in order to determine your SEO campaign and business.
-Your business can be channelled to successful growth in the world wide web.
+Your business can be channelled to successful growth on the worldwide web.
 Having clear and strategic goals and objectives can always keep your campaign in focus and can always give you results with your set goals.

 In a general view, success is most attainable when this S.M.A.R.T. principle is applied.
-Which means, whatever objectives you set must be that Specific, Measurable, Attainable, Relevant, and Time-bounded.
+This means, whatever objectives you set must be that Specific, Measurable, Attainable, Relevant, and Time-bounded.
 Likewise, with your SEO goals and objectives.
-Coupled with SEO KPls and KPL’s business, your kind of SEO website can move forward and further in no time.
+Coupled with SEO KPIs and KPL’s business, your kind of SEO website can move forward and further in no time.

 2. Does your current Keyword Strategies work best for your website?